It’s easy to find a Blood pressure monitor these days, but it’s not always easy to find one that delivers consistently reliable readings.

 When I compared the average readings with a sphygmomanometer, I found the readings to be pretty accurate.

 The first few times when you use the blood pressure cuff, it may take some practice.
 Overall, you do not need another person to be with you to assist you in the process of measuring your blood pressure.
 Once you have figured out the best sitting posture that works for you, you are good to go.

 Since the BP readings sync with Apple Health, you see your trends as you use your device and take regular readings.

 If you measure your blood pressure daily or weekly, the best thing to do is to use Siri and set up reminders.
-You can also set up reminders from within the Health Mate app but we prefer the Siri Reminders.
+You can also set up reminders from within the Health Mate app, but we prefer Siri Reminders.

 Not knowing what to expect with the BP Connect, I came away pleasantly surprised at the overall experience of taking the blood pressure reading and navigating the Health Mate app.

 Now if only Withings can figure out how to provide some sort of exception report when there is huge variability in readings within a short span of time, it would be very helpful.

 The Withings Health Mate app also has an Apple Watch companion app, but we were not impressed with it.